 What is Bribery?

-Bribery refers to the act of offering, giving, promising, asking, agreeing, receiving, accepting or soliciting something of value or of an advantage so to induce or influence an action or decision.
-An offence is committed when the bribe is coupled with an intention of inducing, a reward for or in anticipation for a person to improperly perform their function or if the request, agreement to accept or acceptance of the bribe itself constitutes or is believed to constitute the improper performance of an activity.
+Bribery refers to the act of offering, giving, promising, asking, agreeing, receiving, accepting, or soliciting something of value or of an advantage so to induce or influence an action or decision.
+An offense is committed when the bribe is coupled with an intention of inducing, a reward for or in anticipation for a person to improperly perform their function or if the request, agreement to accept or acceptance of the bribe itself constitutes or is believed to constitute the improper performance of an activity.
 Bribery is illegal.
-Employees must not engage in any form of bribery, whether it be directly, passively or through a third party.
+Employees must not engage in any form of bribery, whether it be directly, passively, or through a third party.
 They must not bribe a foreign official anywhere in the world.
-They must not accept bribes in any degree and if they are uncertain of whether something is a bribe or a fit or act of hospitality, they must seek further advice.
+They must not accept bribes to any degree and if they are uncertain of whether something is a bribe or a fit or act of hospitality, they must seek further advice.

-The prevention, detection and reporting of bribery and other forms of corruption is the responsibility of all those working for us, or supplying services to us, or under our control.
+The prevention, detection, and reporting of bribery and other forms of corruption is the responsibility of all those working for us, or supplying services to us, or under our control.

 Gifts and Hospitality

-ENCO Ltd permits normal and appropriate corporate entertainment, gifts, hospitality and promotional expenditure to or from third parties that undertake
+ENCO Ltd permits normal and appropriate corporate entertainment, gifts, hospitality, and promotional expenditure to or from third parties that undertake

 Provided that it is;

 - Not offered, promised or accepted to secure advantage for its employees or associated persons or to influence the impartiality of the recipient